GSto/digital-garden/notes/css animation.md

 You can also create more stateful animations by updating CSS attributes or classes of elements with JavaScript.
 An example for parallax is [Skrollr](https://prinzhorn.github.io/skrollr/).

+### Event listeners for animation

+- `animationstart` - runs when an animation on the element starts
+- `animationend` - when an animation ends (will not fire ever if the animation is infinite)
+- `animationiteration` - fires every keyframe
+- `transitionend` - when a transition finishes. (`transitionstart` does not have good browser support as of this writing)

 ## Animation Resources

 - [List of Animatable CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties)